 Sociology is a popular college major which provides a large job market to choose from when it is time to kick start your career.
 Sociology is a social science in which we try to make sense of how our society works and how societies around the globe work as well.
 Those who study sociology become equipped with the tools to better understand social issues and then create and execute solutions for many of the problems facing our society today.

 Another reason sociology degrees are growing in popularity is that many of the programs can be completed online.
 Pursuing an online Sociology degree will give you the freedom to continue on with other obligations you may have to your family or current career.
 Let’s take a look at some of the exciting things you can do with a sociology degree.

 People study sociology because they are wanting to take a deeper look into human society.
 This can include studying societies of both the past and the present.
 Understanding how societies develop and organize themselves is crucial to understanding how to solve the problems which arise within those societies.

-The topics you will cover while studying sociology can be far reaching.
+The topics you will cover while studying sociology can be far-reaching.
 The great thing about sociology is that there are many different directions in which your interests could lead you both in your studies as well as in your career.
-In general, however, you will be learning how events and causes within the social realm create consequences for individuals and for the society in general.
+In general, however, you will be learning how events and causes within the social realm create consequences for individuals and for society in general.
 This understanding can help you to create better solutions for our society in the future.

 What Jobs Can I Get With a Bachelor’s Degree in Sociology?